dvidelabs/flatcc/README.md

 some certain runtime library compile time flags that can optimize out printing symbolic enums, but these can also be disabled at runtime.

+## Trouble Shooting

+Flatcc will be default expect a `file_identifier` in the buffer when reading or verifying a buffer.

+A buffer can have an unexpected 4-byte identifier at offset 4, or the identifier might be absent.

+Not all language interfaces support support file identifiers in buffers, and if they do, the may not do so in an older version.
+Users have reported problems with both Python and Lua interfaces but this is easily resovled.

+Check the return value of the verifier:

+    int ret;
+    char *s;

+    ret = MyTable_verify_as_root(buf, size);
+    if (ret) {
+        s = flatcc_verify_error_string(ret);
+        printf("buffer failed: %s\n", s);
+    }

+To verify a buffer a with no identifier, or to ignore a different identifier, use the call, use a null identifier as argument to:

+    MyTable_verify_as_root_with_identifier(buf, size, 0)

+To read a buffer use:

+    MyTable_as_root_with_identifier(buf, 0)

+And to build a buffer without and identifier use:

+    MyTable_start_as_root_with_identifier(builder, 0)
+    ...
+    MyTable_end_as_root_with_identifier(builder, 0)

+Several other `as_root` calls have a `as_root_with_identifier` version, including JSON printing.

 ## Quickstart